 It was time, time to go, I think.

-Here amongst the yellowed ground of Fort Greene Park in the white sun and the cold wind, under the rise of bright laughter from over the hill, through the water in my eyes and the light everywhere else,
+Here amongst the yellowed ground of Fort Greene Park in the warmth of the sun and the chill of the wind, under the rise of bright laughter from over the hill, through the water in my eyes and the light everywhere else,